Serving Aurora, Denver Metro & Colorado | 15+ Years of Criminal Defense Experience

 If you have been charged with harassment or domestic violence in Aurora, Denver, or any nearby city, do not wait.
 Your rights, freedom, and future are at stake.

-We offer free consultations, and we are available during normal business hours, evenings, and weekends as needed to accommodate your schedule.
+Our criminal defense lawyer offer free consultations, and we are available during normal business hours, evenings, and weekends as needed to accommodate your schedule.

 Contact The Lawrence Law Firm today to schedule your free, confidential consultation.
 Our experienced Aurora criminal defense attorneys are ready, willing, and able to stand by your side and fight for the best possible outcome in your case.